opnsense/tools/README.md

     # make nightly

-Nightly builds are the only builds that write and archive logs under /tmp/logs and /tmp/logs/latest points to the last nightly build run.
+Nightly builds are the only builds that write and archive logs under:

+    # make print-LOGSDIR

+with ./latest pointing to the last nightly build run.
+Older logs are archived and available for a number of runs for retrospective analysis.

 Last but not least, a refresh of OPNsense core and plugins on package sets is invoked using: